 Scholarships and Student Support

-Student Support Awards for Faculty FellowsDWFI leverages Robert B. Daugherty Foundation grant funds to support graduate student research led by DWFI Faculty Fellows.
-The first five years of the program funded 47 projects.
-With an annual investment of approximately half a million dollars, as of 2018, this is DWFI’s largest program area.
+Student Support Awards for Faculty FellowsDWFI leverages Robert B. Daugherty Foundation grant funds and additional donor funds to support graduate student research led by DWFI Faculty Fellows.
+Since 2014 the program has funded 59 projects.
+Growing over the years to approximately half a million dollars annually, this is DWFI’s largest program area.
 These competitive awards target research that is scalable and synergistic (can be applied in multiple contexts or environments), builds off past or current research, and enables future insights.
 The award amount of $17,500 must be matched one-to-one with faculty funds, ensuring a student can be supported full-time through a master’s or PhD program.
 The research outcomes of these awards are highlighted in an annual Research Forum at the end of the Spring semester and new applications are accepted each year.

 Ivanhoe Scholarship FundThe Ivanhoe Foundation of Ojai, California, made a generous gift to support international graduate students at the University of Nebraska who are preparing for careers in water management.
 The gift creates new awards for fellowships and research assistance to help students committed to improving water and food security in developing countries.
 This funding will strengthen and enhance DWFI’s efforts to cultivate future leaders in water and food security.
 Graduate students working with DWFI Faculty Fellows are eligible to receive this award.
 Ivanhoe Scholarship recipients will be selected from applicants to the Student Support Award program, described above.